rummelj/bindingjs/README.md

 value -> $username
 ```

 There is one specialty about the binding scope adapter.
 If it is used within a scope, it becomes visible to all descendants of that scope.
-This means, that the same qualifier for the binding scope might not necessarily refer to the same value.
+This means, that the same qualifier for the binding scope might not necessarily refer to the same value, if its used within sibling scopes.

 ```
 span {